top of page

 Prayer

-Spend time praying together in groups no larger than four people, and encourage each person to pray aloud for each other and the goals that were set.
+Spend a few minutes praying together, and encourage each person to pray aloud for each other and the goals that were set.

 You are Commissioned

-This whole process should only take about 45 minutes to an hour, and most groups meet once a week.
-If you’ve never led a DBS before, I encourage you to gather some friends, family members, or a neighbor and just try it.
+This whole process usually only takes about 45 minutes to an hour, and most groups meet once a week.
+If you’ve never led a DBS before, I encourage you to gather some friends, family members, or a neighbor and try it.
 You are called and commissioned!
 And remember that you will not be doing it alone, for Jesus promises to be with you:

 “Then Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matthew 28:18-20).